 Factor #5: What’s outside the office matters too

-When you’re considering coworking offices, remember that it’s not just what is inside that counts.
+When you’re considering coworking, remember that it’s not just what is inside that counts.
 Location is another huge factor in several ways.
 It has to be close enough that you and any colleagues who are involved will be happy to commute there as frequently as is needed.
 If you feel being in the center of the city’s business district, rather than on the outskirts, would be beneficial, that is also a consideration.
 If you enjoy easy access to cafés and restaurants, keep that in your mind as well.

 Then there is parking.
 If you are considering a downtown location, you may have to deal with the added cost of parking.
-Red Oak Coworking Offices is located in the center of best part of Manchester NH’s downtown, and is fortunate to be able to offer our coworking clients a discount to our parking garage across the street.
+Red Oaks Coworking is located in the center of best part of Manchester NH’s downtown, and is fortunate to be able to offer our coworking clients a discount to our parking garage across the street.
 So when you tour prospective coworking spaces, make sure to ask about any deals they can provide to help with parking.